-Working with Times Higher Education special supplements, we’ve interviewed Russian researchers using brain-computer interaction to help epilepsy sufferers, American scientists fighting malaria in the South Florida swamps and the pioneering quantum physicist and 2018 Australian of the Year Professor Michelle Simmons on creating a super computer using silicon at the University of New South Wales.
+Working with Times Higher Education special supplements, we’ve interviewed Russian researchers using brain-computer interaction to help epilepsy sufferers in Moscow, American scientists fighting malaria in the South Florida swamps and the pioneering quantum physicist and 2018 Australian of the Year Professor Michelle Simmons on creating a super computer using silicon at the University of New South Wales.

-For Oslo Metropolitan University (OsloMet) in Norway (previouslyHiOA), we interviewed scientists working on European Union Horizon 2020 funded research projects, such as the multi-country DARE project investigating the attraction of terrorism for young people.
+For Oslo Metropolitan University (OsloMet) in Norway (previouslyHiOA), we interviewed scientists working on European Union Horizon 2020 funded research projects, including the multi-country DARE project investigating new approaches to understanding violent extremism among young people.

-We’ve supported universities in Scandinavia marketing their Bachelor and postgraduate programmes taught in English to foreign students with fresh editorial for websites and printed publications and produced stories on UK students studying abroad.
+We’ve supported universities in Scandinavia market their bachelor and postgraduate programmes taught in the English language to international students, by providing consultancy and freelance editorial support for websites and printed publications and produced stories on UK students studying abroad.

 Our journalists worked as the English-language sub-editing team with Charles University, Prague, in the Czech Republic on their Forum international magazine for students and researchers.